Three Key Rules for Building Your Brand by Writing

 Action: Keep a simple personal blog on your own address (like YourName.com) to act as a professional portfolio where all your work is saved and organized for future employers or clients.

 The "Finding New Readers" part brings people in, the "Building Loyalty" part turns them into fans, and the "Owning Your Space" part gives you the permanent place that locks in your professional reputation.
+Once you have your platform set up, building a professional content audience is the next step to turning readers into career opportunities.

 The Practical Sprint